A Jacobian criterion for nonsingularity in mixed characteristic: Introduction

-We remark also that any choice of $\delta$, any choice of $\Lambda$, and any choice of generators $f_1,\dots,f_a$ for $I$, and any presentation $R\cong T/I$ with $T$ as above is valid for the result above.

 The use of $p$-derivations to study singularities is motivated by \cite{DGJ}, where $p$-derivations were used to extend a classical theorem of Zariski and Nagata on symbolic powers.
 In fact, Theorem~A in the special case of a principal ideal $I$ follows from the main result of \cite{DGJ}.
+We note that, as our statement of Theorem~\ref{thm:A} is based on $p$-derivations, which generally do not exist in equal characteristic, there is no completely characteristic-free statement that subsumes this.

 The cokernel of the classical Jacobian matrix is just the module of K\"ahler differentials.
 In the case of algebras over a perfect field, the Jacobian criterion characterizes the regular locus as the locus on which the module of K\"ahler differentials is free of the ``correct'' rank.
 Theorem~A admits a similar interpretation along these lines.
 Given a ring $A$ with a $p$-derivation $\delta$ and an $A$-algebra $R$, we define a module $\widetilde{\Omega}_{R|A}$; in the situation of Theorem~A, this is just the cokernel of the matrix that appears in the statement.
 This module represents a functor of maps that satisfy simple functional identities analogous to derivations or $p$-derivations; we call these maps \emph{perivations}, and the module $\widetilde{\Omega}_{R|A}$ the \emph{universal perivation module}.
 In this language, we obtain the following version of Theorem~A.